It all starts here

 - a change of clothes (please wear dark clothing during baptism)

 - a towel

 - and non-slick shoes

 Prior to the day of your baptism, you will be contacted by the Discipleship Pastor of when and where to meet for instruction on the day of your baptism.

 At Christpoint, if you desire to become a member, we ask that you complete a few short steps:

 - Be 18 years of age

-- Complete the CORE class which is offered during each Growth Point semester
+- Complete the CORE class which is offered in the Spring and Fall Growth Point semesters

 - Fill out a membership application and submit it to the office (a pastor will contact you)